victor-timofei/kubernetes-do-challenge/README.md

 [Deploy a GitOps CI/CD implementation](https://www.digitalocean.com/community/pages/kubernetes-challenge#anchor--challenges)

+## Introduction
+This repository is part of Digital Ocean's 2021 Kubernetes Challenge and it is an example of a GitOps CI/CD pipeline using ArgoCD and tekton.

+This example is heavily based on the article [Kubernetes-Native Build & Release Pipelines with Tekton and ArgoCD](https://medium.com/dzerolabs/using-tekton-and-argocd-to-set-up-a-kubernetes-native-build-release-pipeline-cf4f4d9972b0).

+## What the pipeline does

+This CI/CD pipeline has two tasks:
+1. Build the application image.
+2. Deploy the application.

 ## Installation
 Before starting the installation you should have a new Kubernetes cluster up and running, and kubectl should be configured to have access to it.